John Daniels and Myrna Daniels

 John (BArch 1950, Hon LLD 2011)

-John H. Daniels is recognized across Toronto as the founder of The Daniels Corporation, a real estate development firm behind a number of iconic projects, including the Toronto Film Festival’s Bell Lightbox and the revitalization of Regent Park, which is making thousands of affordable rental units available to low-income families.
+John H. Daniels (1926-2022) was recognized across Toronto as the founder of The Daniels Corporation, a real estate development firm behind a number of iconic projects, including the Toronto Film Festival’s Bell Lightbox and the revitalization of Regent Park, which made thousands of affordable rental units available to low-income families.

-Together with his wife, Myrna Daniels, John Daniels is also active in philanthropic efforts across the city, contributing generously to support health care, the arts and a range of charitable organizations.
-At the University of Toronto, they have donated more than $30 million to the John H. Daniels Faculty of Architecture, Landscape, and Design—the largest donation to an architecture program in Canada to date.
+Together with his wife, Myrna Daniels, John Daniels was also active in philanthropic efforts across the city, contributing generously to support health care, the arts and a range of charitable organizations.
+At the University of Toronto, they donated more than $30 million to the John H. Daniels Faculty of Architecture, Landscape, and Design—the largest donation to an architecture program in Canada.

-Their remarkable generosity, along with a further contribution of $1 million from The Daniels Corporation, has allowed the Daniels Faculty to develop a world-class undergraduate program, quadruple its enrolment, offer scholarships to exceptional students, strengthen its research activities and raise its global profile.
+Their remarkable generosity, along with a further contribution of $6 million to create the endowed John and Myrna Daniels Foundation Opportunity Awards, allowed the Daniels Faculty to develop a world-class undergraduate program, quadruple its enrolment, offer scholarships to exceptional students, strengthen its research activities and raise its global profile.